christopherkeim/python-ml-template/README.md

 ## Getting Started

-This repository is a GitHub Template that you can use to create a new repository for Python-based projects.
+This repository is a GitHub Template that you can use to create a new repository for Python-based machine learning projects.
 It comes pre-configured to use Python3.9 with Poetry 1.5.1 as a package manager.

 To get started you can: